Spain or Portugal? Which is the best Iberian destination?

 Spain and Portugal look like great destinations, but are they affordable?
 And which is cheaper?

-Portugal and Spain are the most budget-friendly destination in western Europe and some of the cheapest among developed countries.
-Between Portugal and Spain, Portugal is cheaper than Spain.
+Portugal and Spain are among the most budget-friendly destinations in Western Europe and among the cheapest in developed countries.
+Between Portugal and Spain, Portugal is cheaper.

-Portugal is all-around cheaper, with lower costs on lodging, food, internal transportation, and activities.
-The only thing where Portugal tends to be more expensive than Spain is the plane ticket.
-The difference tends to be small, and even small if you are coming from Europe in one of the Low-cost airlines, but it’s usually easier to find inexpensive tickets to Spain.
+Portugal is all-around cheaper, with lower costs of lodging, food, internal transportation, and activities.
+The only thing Portugal tends to be more expensive than Spain is plane tickets.
+The difference tends to be minor, especially if you are coming from Europe on a low-cost airline, but it’s usually easier to find inexpensive tickets to Spain.

-Moledo Beach in North of Portugal – Spain vs Portugal
+Moledo Beach in Northern Portugal – Spain vs Portugal

 Number of Tourists in Portugal vs Spain

 As a whole, neither Portugal nor Spain is off the beaten track.
-Portugal receives about 12M tourists per year (with a Population of 10M), and Spain hosts more than 80M tourists per year (40M people living there).
+Portugal receives about 12M tourists annually (with a population of 10M), and Spain hosts more than 80M tourists annually (with a population of 45+ M).
 Note that Spain has more tourists per local and per sq2 than Portugal.

-It’s easy to see that both countries are top-rated, but you should also keep in mind that both nations receive much more tourists during Summer and in their major towns.
+It’s easy to see that both countries are top-rated, but you should also remember that both nations receive many more tourists during the Summer and in their major cities.
 Also, tourism is still increasing in both countries, but it’s increasing faster in Portugal.

-In Portugal, tourists tend to go to Lisbon, Porto, and Algarve, while in Spain, Barcelona, Andalusia, the entire Mediterranean coast, and the Islands are probably the most touristic.
-There are very few tourists if you go to a smaller destination, like Guimaraes or Burgos during the low season.
+In Portugal, tourists tend to go to Lisbon, Porto, and the Algarve, while in Spain, tourists go to Barcelona, Andalusia, the entire Mediterranean coast, and the Islands are probably the most popular.
+There are very few tourists if you visit a smaller destination, like Guimarães or Burgos, during the low season.
 And the same goes for Spain.
-While cities like Lisbon or Barcelona are difficult to enjoy during Summer.
+While cities like Lisbon or Barcelona are difficult to enjoy during the Summer.

 Portugal vs Spain Conclusion

-In conclusion and with no surprise, Spain wins this comparison 6 to 4, with 2 ties.
+In conclusion, and as expected, Spain wins this comparison 6 to 4, with two ties.
 However, this doesn’t mean much.
-It would be best to keep in mind what you are looking for on this trip and which country better caters to it.
+It would be best to remember what you are looking for on this trip and which country better caters to it.

 And you should travel to Spain if you are looking for: